JinHangtao/reliquary/README.md

 </a>

 ---
+This site exists because I wanted to keep something before it disappears.
 Here are a few short, natural options you can paste directly into your README.md:

 Option 1 (clean & simple):